Eastern Sierra hikes - 2012

 This was the first time that Patrick and Victoria joined the Eastern Sierra group, both working mates of Bonnie, in the Ops group at the Sac County Airport (SMF).

-Our second hike was at Virginia Lakes, on a road heading west from scenic hwy 395, just before the drive downhill to Mono Lake.
+Our second hike was at Virginia Lakes, the access road heading west from scenic hwy 395, just before the drop downhill to Mono Lake.

 ![]() |